JayJaewonYoo/AER201-Microcontroller/README.md

 2) Delete the automatically generated main.c
 3) Download all files in the repository excluding README.md and FinalReport_MicrocontrollerSections_JayJaewonYoo.pdf and move them to the new MPLAB X IDE project directory.
 4) In the MPLAB X IDE, right click the Source Files folder under the project and select "Add Existing Items" then select all .c files.
-5) Right click the Head Files folder under the project and select "Add Existing Items" then select all .h files.
+5) Right click the Header Files folder under the project and select "Add Existing Items" then select all .h files.
+6) Connect to the PIC18F4620 microcontroller and select "Make and Program Device Main Project."

 Available functions:
 - Keypad and LCD Interfacing